10 Easy Ways to be an Eco-Warrior

 4. Make the op shop your first stop.

 If you need something, check to see if the op-shop has it first.
 You would be surprised at some of the good things you can find at an op-shop.
 There is usually a huge array of homewares, toys, furniture and clothes to choose from.
 Why buy new drinking glasses when you can pick up nice ones from the op shop for 20c?!
 Further to this idea, you could swap amongst your friends or check out garage sales.
+If you are new to op shopping, check out my top op shop tips.

 5. Full loads.